konflux-ci/konflux-ci/README.md

 cluster during previous steps of this setup (when dependencies were installed).

 **Note:** The statement above is only true when not onboarding via the Konflux UI.
-Later in the process, you'll convert it to use a public image registry.
+You can convert it to use a public image registry later on.

 #### Creating a Pull Request

-You're now ready to create your first PR to your fork.
+You're now ready to create your first PR **to your fork**.

 1. :gear: Clone your fork and create a new branch: